opencv/opencv/modules/imgproc/doc/filtering.rst

     \texttt{dst} = \mathrm{blackhat} ( \texttt{src} , \texttt{element} )= \mathrm{close} ( \texttt{src} , \texttt{element} )- \texttt{src}

 Any of the operations can be done in-place.
 In case of multi-channel images, each channel is processed independently.
+The function is parallelized with the TBB library.

 .. seealso::